Financial-Times/origami-build-tools/README.md

 		$ obt <command> [<options>]

 	Commands
-		build, b    Build CSS and JS in current directory demo, d     Build demos into the demos directory init        Initialise a new component with a boilerplate folder structure install, i  Install npm and bower dependencies required to build modules
+		demo, d     Build demos into the demos directory init        Initialise a new component with a boilerplate folder structure install, i  Install npm and bower dependencies required to build modules